Dr. Kathryn Denning

 My current research focuses on: the scientific search for life in the universe; social and ethical issues in space exploration and colonization; and the role of archaeology and the archaeological past in the present.

-Bio: Kathryn Denning is an anthropologist and archaeologist at York University, where she teaches courses including Humanity's Journeys, Ancient Civilizations, Archaeology and Society, Social Lives of Places and Things, and the Anthropology of Outer Space, on topics ranging from humanity's biological and social evolution and expansion across Earth in the Pleistocene and Holocene eras, to our science and technology's expansion into our solar system in the Anthropocene era.
+Bio: Kathryn Denning is an anthropologist and archaeologist at York University, where she teaches courses including: The Living and the Dead: The Anthropology of Im/mortality from Ancestors to Zombies; Humanity's Journeys; Ancient Civilizations; Archaeology and Society; Social Lives of Places and Things; and the Anthropology of Outer Space, on topics ranging from humanity's biological and social evolution and expansion across Earth in the Pleistocene and Holocene eras, to our science and technology's expansion into our solar system in the Anthropocene era.
 She has also guest lectured in a Life in the Universe natural science course, and she teaches a graduate course in Anthropology and Science & Technology Studies called Anticipating the Alien, on SETI and astrobiology.

 The unifying theme of her two decades of research is The Other.
 In short, her research examines scholarly and popular ideas about Others, how we can know them, and ethical ways of relating to them.
 The Others she has studied include the ancient (in archaeology), the animal (in zoos), and the alien (in SETI and astrobiology).
 Her work in archaeology has focused primarily on the role of the archaeological past in the present, and the history and philosophy of archaeology and physical anthropology.